jerrydboonstra/public/markdown/Secure_remote_JMX_on_Tomcat_6_bypassing_firewalls.markdown

             -Dcom.sun.management.jmxremote.password.file=/etc/tomcat6/jmxremote.password \
             -Dcom.sun.management.jmxremote.access.file=/etc/tomcat6/jmxremote.access"

-`Djava.rmi.server.hostname=localhost` is necessary so the RMI registry lookups give out addresses on localhost on the server, otherwise it will give out public addresses blocked by the firewall.
+`-Djava.rmi.server.hostname=localhost` is necessary so the RMI registry lookups give out addresses on localhost on the server, otherwise it will give out public addresses blocked by the firewall.

 #### Add to server.xml